quickresolve/React/Fundamentals/Components.md

 ##Updating the DOM

 Signal to notify our app some data has changed→ Re-render virtual DOM -> Diff previous virtual DOM with new virtual DOM -> Only update real DOM with necessary changes.

+##Quiz Notes

+-You make a new React Component by calling React.createClass()

+-The method for rending a react component to the DOM is ReactDOM.render()

+-The ReactDOM.render() method takes two arguments *First is the class you want to render
+  *Second is place you want it to render to (which element to inject it in)

+-Webpack loaders allow you to preprocess files as you require() or "load" them